jclehner/nmrpflash/README.md

 Ethernet cable.
 The device running `nmrpflash` must be connected to the same network, using either Wi-Fi or Ethernet.

+Usage sequence of events:
+1. Connect ethernet cable from computer to router's LAN1
+2. Run nmrpflash on command line
+3. Turn on the router.

 All available network interfaces can be listed using

 ```